Golf-Drone/ApiSamples/README.md

 # ApiSamples
-A playground for playing with APIs, particularly OpenAI
+A playground for playing with APIs, particularly OpenAI.